You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 First, you’d need to find a QR Code generator that offers you the error correction feature.
 A simple Google search will fetch you many options to choose from.

-However, going through each result to find the best one is a tedious process.
-To make it easier for you, here is a detailed comparison of the best QR Code generator available online.
+However, going through each result to find the best one is tedious.
+To make it easier, here is a detailed comparison of the best QR Code generator available online.
 You can find the best one for yourself.

 Imagine you’re creating a secret message, but instead of words, it’s a QR Code!
 The problem?
 The message might be garbled if the code gets a smudge or a tear.